rdkit/homebrew-rdkit/README.md

 - *Unsatisfied dependency: numpy*

 By default, Homebrew will attempt to install and manage numpy for you, like all other dependencies.
-You may alternatively install and manage numpy separately, via `pip`.
-However, when installing rdkit with python 3, a pip-installed numpy for python 2 can prevent homebrew properly installing numpy for python 3.
-To solve this, make sure you use `pip` in both python 2 and 3:
+You may alternatively install and manage numpy separately, via `pip`:

-    pip install numpy
     pip3 install numpy
-    brew install rdkit --with-python3 --without-numpy
+    brew install rdkit --without-numpy

-Or use homebrew in both python 2 and 3:

-    pip uninstall numpy
-    pip3 uninstall numpy
-    brew install rdkit --with-python3

 - *Fatal Python error: Interpreter not initialized (version mismatch?)*